cran/jmotif/README.md

     library(jmotif)

 #### 1.0 Time series z-Normalization
-z-normalization (`znorm(ts, threshold)`) is a common to the field of time series patterns mining preprocessing step proposed by Goldin & Kannelakis which helps downstream analyses to focus on the time series structural features.
+z-normalization (`znorm(ts, threshold)`) is a common to the field of time series patterns mining preprocessing step proposed by Goldin & Kannellakis which helps downstream analyses to focus on the time series structural features.

     x = seq(0, pi*4, 0.02)
     y = sin(x) * 5 + rnorm(length(x))